Gridsters

 Side by side, back and front.

-What was the clue I garnered from the antique blocks?
+But there was a clue!
+And what was the clue I garnered from the antique blocks?

 Okey-dokey.
 This would have made things so much faster and easier.
 There is also a lot of variety on the stems and leaves, all hand-appliquéd after the four blocks were assembled.
 And I was able to really enlarge the green-bordered block to see the grain of the background pieces: the grain is not all straight of grain, so while I don’t know if they did a lot of EPP at that time, they might have.
 Or they might have used odd bits from their scrap bags.